diffblue/gitlab/doc/development/database/pagination_performance_guidelines.md

 We might be tempted to add an index on `project_id`, `confidential`, and `iid` to improve the database query, however, in this case it's probably unnecessary.
 Based on the data distribution in the table, confidential issues are rare.
 Filtering them out does not make the database query significantly slower.
 The database might read a few extra rows, the performance difference might not even be visible to the end-user.

-On the other hand, if we would implement a special filter where we only show confidential issues, we surely need the index.
-Finding 20 confidential issues might require the database to scan hundreds of rows or in the worst case, all issues in the project.
+On the other hand, if we implemented a special filter where we only show confidential issues, we need the index.
+Finding 20 confidential issues might require the database to scan hundreds of rows or, in the worst case, all issues in the project.

 NOTE:
 Be aware of the data distribution and the table access patterns (how features work) when introducing a new database index.
 Sampling production data might be necessary to make the right decision.